Tuesday, June 8, 2021

 dy/dx = ω2y/g (6)

-The particular solution to equation 6, after having applied the boundary condition y(0) = R0, the radius of the enforced circular path, is given by:
+The particular solution to equation 6, after having applied the boundary condition y(0) = R0, can now be found.
+The radius of the enforced circular path, is given by:

 y(x) = R0exp(xω2/g) (7)